-The Metropolitan Washington Council of Governments (COG) is the hub for this partnership.
-Every month, more than a thousand officials and experts come to COG to make connections, share information, and develop solutions to the region’s major challenges.
+Every month, more than 1,500 officials and experts come to COG to make connections, share information, and develop solutions to the region’s major challenges.
 Together, they help advance COG's Region Forward Vision for a more prosperous, accessible, livable, and sustainable future.

 Founded in 1957, COG is an independent, nonprofit association, with a membership of 300 elected officials from 24 local governments, the Maryland and Virginia state legislatures, and U.S. Congress.
 COG is supported by financial contributions from its member governments, federal and state grants and contracts, and donations from foundations and the private sector.